calbergs/spotify-api/README.md

 ![spotify drawio](https://user-images.githubusercontent.com/60953643/210160621-c7213f9d-2b9f-42ad-b8b1-697403bf6497.svg)

 #### Process
-- main.py script is triggered every 30 minutes via Airflow to call the Spotify API and retrieve the most recently listened songs.
-The script will first make a connection to the Postgres database to check for the latest listened time.
-This will then be passed as a parameter when we call the Spotify API to only pull back data from after our last listened track time.
-The script will pull back recently listened songs as well as the corresponding genres.
+1. main.py script is triggered every 30 minutes via Airflow to refresh the access token,  make a connection to the Postgres database to check for the latest listened time, and call the Spotify API to retrieve the most recently played songs and corresponding genres
-- The responses are then saved as CSV files in 'YYYY-MM-DD.csv' format.
-This file we keep getting appended with the most recently played songs for the respective date.
-The folder structure is partitioned by year and month (YYYY/MM/YYYY-MM-DD.csv).
+2. Responses are then saved as CSV files in 'YYYY-MM-DD.csv' format.
+These files will keep getting appended with the most recently played songs for the respective date.
-- The data is then copied into the Postgres Database into the respective tables, spotify_songs and spotify_genres.
+3. The data is then copied into the Postgres Database into the respective tables, spotify_songs and spotify_genres.
-- dbt run task is then triggered to run transformations on top of our staging data to produce analytical and reporting tables/views.
+4. dbt run task is then triggered to run transformations on top of our staging data to produce analytical and reporting tables/views.
-- dbt test will run after successful completion of dbt run to ensure all tests pass.
+5. dbt test will run after successful completion of dbt run to ensure all tests pass.
-- The tables/views are then fed into Metabase and the metrics are visualized through a dashboard.
+6. The tables/views are then fed into Metabase and the metrics are visualized through a dashboard.

-- Throughout this entire process if any Airflow task fails an automatic Slack alert will be sent to a custom Slack channel that was created.
+Throughout this entire process if any Airflow task fails an automatic Slack alert will be sent to a custom Slack channel that was created.

 #### DAG
 <img width="1170" alt="Screenshot 2023-01-05 at 9 32 42 PM" src="https://user-images.githubusercontent.com/60953643/210924715-f3e75b77-30d9-4bb3-81fa-fe2459355c3b.png">